-- 3. For each pipe, multiply the number of elbows by the equivalent length for the type of elbow used.
-Record the equivalent length of all the elbows for each pipe. - 4.
-If a Tee is used on the termination (Alberta and Saskatchewan, when required) record the equivalent length of the Tee used. - 5.
-Calculate Total Equivalent Vent Length by adding the equivalent lengths of the fittings to the lengths of the individual vent and combustion air pipes. - 6.
+- Measure the individual distance from the furnace to the termination for each pipe. - 2.
+Count the number of elbows for each pipe. - For each pipe, multiply the number of elbows by the equivalent length for the type of elbow used.
+Record the equivalent length of all the elbows for each pipe. - If a Tee is used on the termination (Alberta and Saskatchewan, when required) record the equivalent length of the Tee used. - Calculate Total Equivalent Vent Length by adding the equivalent lengths of the fittings to the lengths of the individual vent and combustion air pipes. - 6.
 When using polypropylene venting systems with flexible vent pipes, perform adjustments for the equivalent length of the flexible vent pipe to the calculated total equivalent venting system length.
 See the polypropylene vent system manufacturer's instructions for details. - 7.
-Select a diameter of vent pipe from Table 13 and note the Maximum Equivalent Vent Length (MEVL) shown for that application for that specific furnace input size.
+Select a diameter of vent pipe from Tables 13 and note the Maximum Equivalent Vent Length (MEVL) shown for that application for that specific furnace input size.
 Compare the Total Equivalent Vent Length (TEVL) to the MEVL: - 8.
 If the Total Equivalent Vent Length is shorter than the Maximum Equivalent Vent Length for the diameter of pipe chosen, then that diameter of pipe selected may be used. - 9.
 If the Total Vent Length is longer than the Maximum Equivalent Vent Length for the diameter of pipe chosen, that diameter pipe MAY NOT be used for venting the furnace.
 Try the next larger diameter pipe.